ETIMC/Report/typst/sections/Sprint 3.typ

 === Production
 Several issues emerged during the PCB production phase, as illustrated in @fig:PCBMistakes.
 One of the primary setbacks was caused by the automatically enabled printer setting "Fit to Page", which unintentionally scaled down the PCB layout.
 As a result, the printed design no longer matched the actual dimensions needed, rendering the PCB unusable.
 This led to a misdiagnosis of the problem as an error with the footprints themselves, prompting unnecessary modifications to the newly designed footprints.
 These adjustments were later reversed upon the realization that the original footprints had been correct and that the issue stemmed from the incorrect printer setting.
 However, the root of the problem was first discovered after spending a considerable amount of time drilling all the holes in the PCB.

-Once the problem was resolved, a new issue arose due to the change in the printer at the production facilities.
+Once the problem was resolved, a new issue arose due to the change in the printer at the production facilities at the University of Southern Denmark.
 The newly installed printer utilized ink incompatible with the PCB fabrication process which led to additional delays, as the resulting PCB was not viable for use.

 #figure(
   image("../images/sprint 3/pcb-mistakes.jpeg", height: 25%, width: 100%),